julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

 * Must haves for next release
-- [BUG] 9-patch button images have the occasional non-transparent pixels around the edges (shows in build errors) and more importantly has a few pixels of parchment in the 'burnt' out edges that break the smooth button list effect.
-  - Charlie's fixing it.
 - [UI] Add correct what's new text to strings_app_specific.xml for both TTA1 and TTA2
 - [UI] Add extra story images as Charlie makes them available